Concordium/concordium.github.io/source/testnet/references/query-node.rst

    Transaction energy cost:    112 NRG
    Transactions size:          284

-See the `glossary`_ for detailed descriptions of the individual fields.
+See the :ref:`glossary<glossary>` for detailed descriptions of the individual fields.

 Consensus state
 ===============